The Garden Grazer

 Instructions

-• If serving with rice, quinoa, or noodles, begin cooking that first so it's ready when the stir fry is done.
+• Grains or noodles: If serving with rice, quinoa, or noodles, begin cooking that first so it's ready when the stir fry is finished.

-• Make the teriyaki sauce: In a small bowl, add all sauce ingredients and whisk to combine.
+• Make teriyaki sauce: In a small bowl, add all sauce ingredients and whisk to combine.

-• Tempeh option: If using tempeh, cut it into bite-sized pieces and add to bowl with teriyaki sauce.
+• Tempeh option: If using the tempeh, chop into bite-sized pieces and add to the teriyaki sauce.
 Toss well to coat and set aside to marinate.
 (Simply omit this step if not using tempeh.)

-• In a large skillet/wok over medium-high heat, add 1/4 cup water or vegetable broth.
-(For no-oil stir fry method.)
-When hot, carefully add broccoli and mushrooms.
+• Begin cooking: In a large skillet or wok over medium-high heat, add 1/4 cup water or vegetable broth.
+(I use this for no-oil stir-fry method.)
+When hot, carefully add the broccoli and mushrooms.
 Sauté for 3 minutes.

-• Add bell pepper, squash, and asparagus.
+• Continue cooking: Add the asparagus, bell pepper, and summer squash.
 Stir and sauté 4-5 more minutes.
 (Add a splash more water/broth if the pan dries out and starts sticking.)

-• Reduce heat to medium-low.
-Gently stir the tempeh in teriyaki sauce and add to skillet.
-Stir well to combine and heat for 5 minutes or until sauce has thickened and veggies are desired tenderness.
+• Add sauce: Reduce the heat to medium-low.
+Add the green onions.
+Then gently re-stir the teriyaki sauce and tempeh mixture.
+Add to skillet.
+Stir well to combine and heat for 5 minutes or until sauce slightly thickens and veggies are desired tenderness.

 Notes